mortbopet/Ripes/README.md

 ## Downloading & Installation
 Prebuilt binaries are available for Linux, Windows & Mac.
 These are available through the [Releases page](https://github.com/mortbopet/Ripes/releases).
-**It is recommended to use the *[continuous builds](https://github.com/mortbopet/Ripes/releases/tag/continuous)*, since they contain all of the most-recent bug-fixes.**

 ### Linux
 Releases for Linux are distributed in the AppImage format.
 To run an AppImage: